Truck Driver Tax Credit

 Written by Nick Webster

-There is truck driver tax credit legislation that has been reintroduced in the U.S. House of Representatives.
+There is a Truck Driver Tax Credit.
+Legislation that has been reintroduced in the U.S. House of Representatives.
 Reps.
 Mike Gallagher (R-Wisconsin) and Abigail Spanberger (D-Virginia) have reintroduced their bipartisan legislation to create a refundable income tax credit for qualified commercial drivers.
-Know about DOT Authority Package.
-This measure, the Strengthening Supply Chains Through Truck Driver Incentives Act, is designed to provide short-term incentives that will encourage new drivers to join the workforce and retain existing ones.
+Know about the DOT Authority Package.
+This measure, the Strengthening Supply Chains Through Truck Driver Incentives Act, is designed to provide short-term incentives to encourage new drivers to join the workforce and retain existing ones.
 Both legislators believe this would help strengthen supply chains in the long run.

-The bill is one of several efforts by both parties to address the current driver shortage across the nation, which has led to rising freight costs and shortages of essential supplies.
-The bipartisan legislation hopes to provide financial incentives that will make truck driving an attractive profession for potential job seekers.
+The bill is one of several efforts by both parties to address the nationwide driver shortage, leading to rising freight costs and shortages of essential supplies—truckers Tax.
+The bipartisan legislation hopes to provide financial incentives to make truck driving an attractive profession for potential job seekers.

 What Specific Tax Credit Would Truck Drivers Receive?

 This proposed bill would provide a refundable tax credit of up to $7,500 for truck drivers with a valid Class A CDL who drive at least 1,900 hours in the year.
-Do you plan onstarting a trucking company.
+Do you plan on starting a trucking company?
 This tax credit would be available for two years (2023 and 2024).
 Additionally, new truck drivers or individuals enrolled in a registered trucking apprenticeship could receive a refundable tax credit of up to $10,000 over the same two-year period.
-Want to know about Motor Carrier Authority.
+Want to know about the Motor Carrier Authority?
 The eligibility requirements for this credit allow new truck drivers to qualify even if they did not drive a commercial truck in the previous year or have driven less than 1,420 hours during the current year.

-Gallagher’s and Spanberger’s proposed bill has been embraced by multiple organizations, including the American Trucking Associations, American Loggers Council, National Grocers Association, International Foodservice Distributors Association, American Building Materials Alliance, Forest Resources Association, Hardwood Federation, Wood Machinery Manufacturers of America, Third Way and National Pork Producers Council.
-These groups have shown their support for this legislation which promises to bring positive change.
+Multiple organizations, including the American Trucking Association, American Loggers Council, National Grocers Association, International Foodservice Distributors Association, American Building Materials Alliance, Forest Resources Association, Hardwood Federation, Wood Machinery Manufacturers of America, Third Way and National Pork Producers Council, have embraced Gallagher’s and Spanberger’s proposed bill.
+These groups have shown their support for this legislation, which promises to bring positive change.

 What Is the SHIP IT Act?

 Representatives Dusty Johnson (R-South Dakota) and Jim Costa (D-California) recently proposed the SHIP IT Act, which includes a temporary tax credit of up to $7,500 for eligible truck drivers.
+IRP IFTA FMCSA Corporation Tax Insurance BOC.
 The eligibility is based on an individual's adjusted gross income in a taxable year; couples filing jointly can earn up to $135,000, heads of households can make up to $112,500, and individuals can make no more than $90,000.
 New truck drivers would be eligible for an even larger credit of up to $10,000.
 This legislation looks to improve the industry by offering financial incentives that could potentially lure more people into the field.

 Is the Government Serious About Taking Trucker Requests Seriously?

 The trucking industry has been vocal about its need for improved parking, which is why this new bill comes as a breath of fresh air.
+CT Highway Use Tax.
 It authorizes grants to states and private agencies, giving them the resources necessary to expand and improve truck parking across the country.

-If you've previously held a commercial driver's license (CDL) but it has since expired, the proposed bill could provide incentives for you to renew it and start driving again.
+If you've previously held a commercial driver's license (CDL), but it has since expired, the proposed bill could provide New York Highway Use Tax.
+Incentives for you to renew it and start driving again.
 It seeks to streamline the process of obtaining CDLs, eliminating the common obstacles states and third parties often face when administering tests.
-This simplification could make it easier for drivers to get back on the road quickly and safely.
+This simplification could make it easier for drivers to return to the road quickly and safely.

 What Does the Truck Driver Tax Credit Mean for Businesses?

-The recently proposed bill is designed to incentivize truckers to maintain their careers and provide additional motivation for those looking to pursue a CDL license.
-As the number of available driver jobs are expected to rise with new tax credit in effect, your business may see an influx of applicants for open positions.
+The recently proposed bill incentivizes truckers to maintain their careers and provides additional motivation for those seeking a CDL license.
+As the number of available driver jobs is expected to rise with the new tax credit in effect, your business may see an influx of applicants for open positions.
 Ultimately, these tax credits will help support the supply chain and the dedicated drivers that keep it running smoothly.

 Read Below To Learn About Current Tax Credits for Truck Drivers